mat5n/iterargs-pandoc/README.md

 ## Terminology

-The side of the argument making the first move, and then updating their argument on odd-numbered iterations, is called *the Odd side* or, simply, *Odd*.
-The other side of the argument is called *the Even side* or, simply, *Even*.
+The side of the argument making the first move, and then updating their argument on odd-numbered iterations, is called *the odd side* or, simply, *Odd*.
+The other side of the argument is called *the even side* or, simply, *Even*.

 ## Document structure